JanssenProject/home/development.md

-### 4. This step is only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
+`NOTE:` Step 4 below is only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
 Also its not needed if we deploy CA cert into Janssen instalation.

+### 4) Setup remote workspace

-#### Import self signed http cert into java truststore.
+#### 4.1 Import self signed http cert into java truststore.

 Copy `/etc/certs/httpd.crt` from CE server to `<path>/httpd.crt` or run: